 For the 2017-18 academic year, the range of likely living costs is between £1,002 and £1,471 for each month spent in Oxford.
 Full information, including a breakdown of likely living costs in Oxford for items such as food, accommodation and study costs, is available on our Living costs page.

 The following colleges accept students on the MPhil in Buddhist Studies:

-You should make clear in the statement of purpose which primary Buddhist language you intend to study.
+You should make clear in your statement of purpose which primary Buddhist language you intend to study in this MPhil.